The Complete Guide to Getting a Modular Home Loan in 2025

 What Is a Modular Home?

 A modular home is constructed in factory-built sections, then assembled on-site atop a permanent foundation.
-Unlike manufactured homes, they adhere to local building codes, ensuring durability and strong resale value.
+Unlike manufactured homes, they adhere to local building codes, supporting durability and resale value.

 Benefits of Modular Homes

-• Fast construction (3–5 months): Factory settings sidestep weather delays, speeding up your move-in.
+• Fast construction (often ~4–6 months): Factory settings sidestep weather delays; timelines vary with permits and customization.

 • Customizable designs: Choose floor plans and finishes that match your style.

-• Energy-efficient features: Superior insulation lowers utility bills.
+• Energy-efficient features: Strong insulation can lower utility bills.

 For a deeper dive, explore our guide on pros, cons, and financing tips.